TERREMEMBER/znbase/docs/content/latest/develop/best-practices-ycql.md

 ### Global secondary indexes

-Indexes use multi-shard transactional capability of YugabyteDB and are global and strongly consistent (ACID).
+Indexes use multi-shard transactional capability of ZNbaseDB and are global and strongly consistent (ACID).
 To add secondary indexes, you need to create tables with [transactions enabled](../../api/ycql/ddl_create_table/#table-properties-1).
 They can also be used as materialized views by using the [`INCLUDE` clause](../../api/ycql/ddl_create_index#included-columns).

 ### Unique indexes